zilial/html-sample-assignment-with-playwright-tests-solved/README.md

 ## Standard requirements

-- [ ] Download the zipped project file from github
+- [ ] Fork the project to your github account
-- [ ] Extract the contents of the zipped file
+- [ ] Clone the project to your computer
-- [x] Move the extracted folder into your favorite location (optional)
-- [ ] Open the project folder in VSCode
+- [ ] Open the project in VSCode
 - [ ] Initialize playwright and install project packages
   - [ ] Use `npm i` to install packages
   - [ ] Use `npx playwright install chromium` to install the browser environment for testing
   - [ ] Follow the terminal instructions to complete the installation.
 - [ ] All the tasks of the "Specific requirements" section MUST be solved
 - [ ] All the tests MUST pass.
-Fix the errors in case they don't BEFORE you submit (acceptance criteria)
+Fix the errors in case any tests don't pass BEFORE you submit (acceptance criteria)
-  - [ ] Use `npx playwright test` test to run all tests in the terminal
+  - [ ] Use `npx playwright test` to run all tests in the terminal
   - [ ] (Optional) Use `npx playwright test --ui` to run all the tests with GUI
   - [ ] (Optional) Use `npx playwright show-report` to see the latest report in the browser
-- [ ] VSCode IDE MUST have 0 problems listed
+- [ ] VSCode IDE MUST have 0 code problems listed (spelling problems are fine)
 - [ ] The code MUST be formatted with Prettier
-- [ ] Compress (zip) the project folder and submit it through the assignment form, when finished.
+- [ ] Push the changes to the Github repo, when finished.
+- [ ] Submit a txt file with the Github repo url.

 ## Specific requirements